zongronghuang/crud_restaurant_list/README.md

 ### Overview
 1. The homepage lists all recorded restaurants and provides the restaurants' names, categories, and user ratings.

-### Search by keyword (Beta):
-1. Enter a keyword (English or Chinese) in the top search field.
-The keyword must be the exact match of a restaurant's name.
-2. Press Enter or click the magnifying glass to find matched restaurants.

 ### View details:
 1. Click on a desired restaurant to show its defailed information (e.g., telephone, address, and description).